 All pesticides used in the US must be registered (licensed) by the USEPA.
 Therefore, a pesticide registered with the USEPA and labeled for use in aerial applications for mosquito control would be used at JBLE.
-Currently, such pesticides include naled as the active ingredient and would be aerially applied to control adult mosquitoes on JBLE.
-The current formulation that is anticipated to be applied is Trumpet[®] EC (NSN 6840- 01-532-5414 and USEPA Registration No. 5481-481), which is an organophosphate containing 78 percent naled (1,2-dibromo-2,2-dichloroethyl dimethyl phosphate).
-Applications would be made at an ultralow volume (ULV) application rate of 0.5 ounce to 1.2 fluid ounces of undiluted Trumpet[®] EC per acre.
-When used in accordance with its labeling, Trumpet[®] EC poses minimal risks to people and the environment.
+Currently, such pesticides include naled as the active ingredient and would be aerially applied to control adult mosquitoes on JBLE; the proposed USEPA-approved pesticides that could be used are provided in Table 2-2.
+The current formulation that is anticipated to be applied is Trumpet® EC (NSN 6840- 01-532-5414 and USEPA Registration No. 5481-481), which is an organophosphate containing 78 percent naled (1,2-dibromo-2,2-dichloroethyl dimethyl phosphate).
+Applications would be made at an ultralow volume (ULV) application rate of 0.5 ounce to 1.2 fluid ounces of undiluted Trumpet® EC per acre.
+When used in accordance with its labeling, Trumpet® EC poses minimal risks to people and the environment.
 Best management practices (BMPs) and drift prevention requirements identified in the IPMPs for JBLE - Eustis and JBLE - Langley would be adhered to by the DAF and its applicators to further minimize environmental risks.
-Naled-based pesticides have been utilized for adult mosquito control in the Alternative 1 Alternative 2 Alternative 3 Alternative 4 Alternative 5 Alternative 6 Alternative 7 Alternative 8 No Action Alternative Selection Standard Multiple Annual Aerial Applications of Pesticides for Large Area Control of Mosquitoes and Common Reed One Aerial Application Every Other Year of Pesticides for Large Area Control of Mosquitoes and Common Reed Natural Predator Control of Mosquitoes Mosquito Control Exclusively via Larvicides Common Reed Control Exclusively via Prescribed Fire Common Reed Control Exclusively via Physical Removal Techniques Common Reed Control via Repeat Harvesting (Mowing) Biological Control of Common Reed No Control of Mosquitoes or Common Reed Standard 1 : The alternative(s) must provide efficient and effective control of mosquito and invasive plant species across broad areas of JBLE, especially those areas that are remote and difficult to access by vehicle, foot movement, or watercraft.
-Yes Yes No No No No No No No Standard 2 : The alternative(s) must be limited in frequency and duration, so the military mission and ongoing training are not interrupted, while still effectively implementing large-area control of mosquito populations and the common reed.
-Yes Yes Yes Yes No Yes No Yes No Standard 3 : The alternative(s) must maintain the ecological functionality and services of habitats on the base and utilize techniques approved for use in the targeted habitats.
-Yes Yes No Yes Yes No Yes Yes No Standard 4 : The alternative(s) must comply with Virginia pest management regulations.
-Yes Yes Yes Yes Yes Yes Yes Yes No
+Naled-based pesticides have been utilized for adult mosquito control in the past; however,